sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Reactive Programming

-DollarScript expressions are by default *lazy*, this is really important to understand otherwise you may get some surprises.
-This lazy evaluation is combined with a simple event system to make DollarScript a [reactive programming language](http://en.wikipedia.org/wiki/Reactive_programming) by default.
+Dollar expressions are by default *lazy*, this is really important to understand otherwise you may get some surprises.
+This lazy evaluation is combined with a simple event system to make Dollar a [reactive programming language](http://en.wikipedia.org/wiki/Reactive_programming) by default.

 The simplest way to understand reactive programming is to imagine you are using a spreadsheet.
 When you say a cell has the value SUM(A1:A4) that value will *react* to changes in any of the cells from A1 to A4.
 Dollarscript works the same way by default, however you can also *fix* values when you want to write procedural code.